Project-K-Official/project-k-official.github.io/README.md

 ---
 # Welcome to Kavach OS

 **[Kavach OS](https://kavach.org.in)** is an **Ezarch Linux** based free, safe, and open source operating system for your kids and yourself that allows you to stay safe in the world of technology without compromising on our daily requirements.
-Kavach OS will operate to ensure your safety, comfort, accessibility, and exploration opportunities without exposing you to the threats of the digital world.
+Kavach OS will operate to ensure your safety, comfort, accessibility, and exploration opportunities.
+We offer a secure operating system for everyone in this digital world.

 ![](static/kavach-readme-laptops.png)